New York State To Automate the Vehicle Marketplace

 Specifying the vehicle per agency could be improved too

 OGS nor any of the agencies found a good way of providing a standard to specify the vehicle the agencies requested to purchase.
 Many agencies were visiting the website of the manufacturer (Ford, General Motors, Fiat-Chrysler, Toyota, Nissan, etc.) and somehow copied the information on a Word, PDF, or Excel document.
 This led to inaccuracies and unproductive back and forth communication between the agencies and OGS.
-To solve this, OGS requested Negometrix to integrate the API provided by a solution called Chrome Data.
+To solve this, OGS requested Mercell to integrate the API provided by a solution called Chrome Data.
 The API (Application Programming Interface) to the Chrome Data database allows applications to communicate with one another.
-The Negometrix Purchase Request Form accesses all possible vehicles along with all possible options to generate accurate and complete online vehicle descriptions.
+The Mercell Purchase Request Form accesses all possible vehicles along with all possible options to generate accurate and complete online vehicle descriptions.

 Once the specifications are put up to bid and the offers are submitted, OGS and the agencies have rich options to sort and select the optimal make and models fitting their needs.
 Agencies can now compare and select from a single dealer or award multiple dealers.
-Negometrix provides the optimal mix of ‘pre-existing’ and ‘built-to-spec’ make and models in case both options are requested.
+Mercell provides the optimal mix of ‘pre-existing’ and ‘built-to-spec’ make and models in case both options are requested.

 Positive Side-Effect; Government agencies and dealers are introduced to e-Procurement